-Devialet Phantom Reactor 900 – Sound quality
+Devialet Phantom Reactor 900 sound – Impressive levels of energy

 It may be understated by Devialet’s standards, in terms of price and size and power, but the Phantom Reactor 900 sounds like a chip off the old block.
 While it’s no blunt instrument, its priorities are clear: it came to get down, and to jump around.